Skip to Main Content

 Are you an Indigenous person living in Canada looking for a challenging and rewarding experience for the summer?
 Do you like to make new friends, enjoy doing physical activities and being outdoors?
 Then our Summer Programs may be exactly what you are looking for.

-The Canadian Armed Forces (CAF) offers five summer training programs that are six weeks in duration, combining a variety of Military training and Indigenous cultural teachings.
+The Canadian Armed Forces (CAF) offers five summer training programs that are six to eight weeks in duration, combining a variety of Military training and Indigenous cultural teachings.
 These programs will help you develop valuable skills such as self-confidence, self-discipline, teamwork, time management, respect and fitness.
 This opportunity will allow you to find out more about yourself and what you are capable of achieving through hard work, perseverance and teamwork.

 The CAF will arrange your travel to and from the program, living accommodations, food, clothing and all equipment.
 While you are in the program, you are a temporary CAF member and will be paid during your participation in the program.